liqd/thentos/docs/dev-howtos.md

 cabal freeze --enable-tests
 ```

+Check `git diff cabal.config` to see if everything went as expected.

 ## Creating branches and pull requests

-Committing any changes directly on master is **not** allowed (except
+Committing any changes directly on master is **not** allowed.
+Instead,
-possibly for trivial changes such as typo fixes in the documentation).
-Instead, create a branch and later turn that branch into a pull request
+create a branch and later turn that branch into a pull request (PR) on
-(PR) on GitHub.
+GitHub.

 For branch names we use the following schema:
 `year-month-xx-branch-description`. xx is an abbreviation identifying the